-Reviewed May 27, 2026
+Reviewed July 13, 2026

-What is Philtrum Length?
+What is philtrum length?

 The philtrum length, also called the mid-philtral height in clinical literature, is the vertical distance from the base of the nose (subnasale) to the centre of the upper lip border (labrale superius).
 It is one of the standard measurements clinicians use to read lip aesthetics, because it controls how youthful and feminine the lower face looks.
 A short philtrum keeps the upper teeth slightly visible and the mouth balanced.
 A long philtrum stretches the upper lip and reads older.